-Source: Table 1 of the PPG
+Source: Table 1 of the PPG3

-9.6.14 As discussed in Section 9.2, the EA's 'Flood Map for Planning' identifies that the Site is located predominantly within Flood Zone 1 with some sections of the connection corridors and CO2 Gathering Network located in Flood Zones 2 and 3.
+9.6.14 As discussed in Section 9.2, the EA's 'Flood Map for Planning' identifies that the Site is located predominantly within Flood Zone 1 with some sections located in Flood Zones 2 and 3a.
+Further detail on these areas is provided below.